geekypenguin/docker-recordings-transcoder/README.md

 Tries to convert any codec to h265 .mp4 files.

 - ENCODER=custom
-This options runs your script to convert the .ts video using ffmpeg however you choose.
+This option runs your script to convert the .ts video using ffmpeg however you choose.
 With this option please include your script named "custom.sh" in the mapped /config folder.

 ## Unraid Users:
 Help with Intel: https://forums.unraid.net/topic/77943-guide-plex-hardware-acceleration-using-intel-quick-sync/